inorwa/aws_training/LESSONS.md

 - how to create user and specific roles,
 - how to login to console and cli,
 - understand roles and policies, user security options
-- how to setup and login into basic compute

 IAM and security:
 1)  Create user training